(Last Update: 09/24/2024)

 - Durability: A box spring can also help extend your mattress's lifespan by protecting it from wear and tear.

-SECTION 8: How to Choose the Right Box Spring
+How to Choose the Right Box Spring

 Size and Fit: Ensure the box spring is the same size as your bed frame and mattress size.
 Misalignment can lead to discomfort and damage to your bed base and mattress.